dfdx2/markdown-portfolio/_includes/04-lists.md

-The languages I am proficient in:
+The languages in which I am proficient:
 * Java, SQL, Python, Javascript, HTML, CSS